raghav-nayak/ds-algo-python/notes/pattern.md

 - useful in sorted array / linked list
 - comparing array elements with other elements
-- set of elements from array -> pair / triplet / subarray
+- set of elements from array -> pair / triplet / sub-array
 #### questions
 1. squaring a sorted array (E)
 2. triplet that runs to zero (M)